 Toni Collette’s performance as Annie is rightly lauded as a highlight of Hereditary, as well as a highlight of her acting career.
 But the role almost went to someone else—not because that’s what the director wanted, but because Collette was hesitant to sign on.
 She doesn’t consider herself a horror fan, and at the time she was approached with the script, she was only interested in doing lighter films.
 “I reallllllly wasn’t looking to do anything this heavy,” Collette told The Daily Beast.
 But after reading the script and realizing it wasn’t a typical horror flick, she couldn’t resist saying yes.

-4. Ari Aster avoided calling Hereditary a horror movie.
+4. Aster avoided calling Hereditary a "horror movie."